pengwynn/flint/README.md

 If you don't have Go installed, you can download a [prebuilt binary for your platform][releases], optionally renaming it to "flint" for convenience.

-If you are on macOS and are using [Homebrew] as package manger you can install flint with:
+If you are on macOS and are using [Homebrew] as package manager you can install flint with:

     brew install flint-checker